-In general, pair production is a phenomenon of nature where energy is direct converted to matter.
+In general, pair production is a phenomenon of nature where energy is directly converted to matter.
 The phenomenon of pair production can be view two different ways.
-One way is as a particle and antiparticle and the other is as a particle and a hole.
-The first way can be represented by formation of electron and positron, from a packet of electromagnetic energy (high energy photon – gamma ray) traveling through matter.
+One way is a particle and anti-particle, and the other is a particle and a hole.
+The first way can be represented by the formation of electron and positron from a packet of electromagnetic energy (high energy photon – gamma-ray) traveling through matter.
 It is one of the possible ways in which gamma rays interact with matter.
-At high energies this interaction dominates.
+At high energies, this interaction dominates.

-In order for electron-positron pair production to occur, the electromagnetic energy of the photon must be above a threshold energy, which is equivalent to the rest mass of two electrons.
-The threshold energy (the total rest mass of produced particles) for electron-positron pair production is equal to 1.02MeV (2 x 0.511MeV) because the rest mass of a single electron is equivalent to 0.511MeV of energy.
+For electron-positron pair production to occur, the electromagnetic energy of the photon must be above threshold energy, which is equivalent to the rest mass of two electrons.
+The threshold energy (the total rest mass of produced particles) for electron-positron pair production equals 1.02MeV (2 x 0.511MeV) because the rest mass of a single electron is equivalent to 0.511MeV of energy.

-The presence of an electric field of a heavy atom such as lead or uranium is essential in order to satisfy conservation of momentum and energy.
-In order to satisfy both conservation of momentum and energy, the atomic nucleus must receive some momentum.
+The presence of an electric field of a heavy atom such as lead or uranium is essential to satisfy the conservation of momentum and energy.
+The atomic nucleus must receive some momentum to satisfy both conservations of momentum and energy.
 Therefore a photon pair production in free space cannot occur.

 Positron-Electron Pair Production – Cross-Section

-The probability of pair production, characterized by cross section, is a very complicated function based on quantum mechanics.
-In general the cross section increases approximately with the square of atomic number (σp ~ Z2) and increases with photon energy, but this dependence is much more complex.Cross section of pair production in nuclear field and electron field.
+The probability of pair production, characterized by cross-section, is a complicated function based on quantum mechanics.
+In general, the cross-section increases approximately with the square of atomic number (σp ~ Z2) and increases with photon energy, but this dependence is much more complex.Cross section of pair production in nuclear field and electron field.

 Gamma Rays Attenuation

-The total cross-section of interaction of a gamma rays with an atom is equal to the sum of all three mentioned partial cross-sections:
+The total cross-section of the interaction of gamma rays with an atom is equal to the sum of all three mentioned partial cross-sections:

 σ = σf + σC + σp